thollander/actions-comment-pull-request/README.md

 # Comment Pull Request - GitHub Actions

 A GitHub action that comments with a given message the pull request linked to the pushed branch.
+You can even put dynamic data thanks to [Contexts and expression syntax](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions).

 ## Usage